mrtobychow/TobyChow.github.io/quote/README.md

 ### Features
 - Share a quote using the tweet button
-- Quote with not repeat in succession
+- Quote will not repeat in succession

 ### Built With
 - HTML5